 Transition into HE

-There are a number of areas which can cause difficulty for students with mental health conditions starting university life - whether this is their first time away from home, or they are a mature student.
+There are a number of areas which can cause difficulty for students with mental health conditions starting university life - whether this is their first time away from home, or if they are a mature student.

 The experience of our members shows that people new to Higher Education often have a lack of understanding about what support might be on offer.
 To prepare, our advice is: